vault27/Foundation/paloalto.md

 - They are created in order not to create 200 templates with different IPs inside
 - Used in: Static routes, interface IPs, Server profiles, DNS servers....
 - You can use variables to replace:
-    - An IP address (includes IP Netmask, IP Range, and FQDN) in all areas of the configuration.
+    - An IP address (includes IP Netmask, IP Range, and FQDN) in all areas of the configuration
-    - Interfaces in an IKE Gateway configuration (Interface) and in an HA configuration (Group ID).
+    - Interfaces in an IKE Gateway configuration (Interface) and in an HA configuration (Group ID)
-    - Configuration elements in your SD-WAN configuration (AS Number, QoS Profile, Egress Max, Link Tag).
+    - Configuration elements in your SD-WAN configuration (AS Number, QoS Profile, Egress Max, Link Tag)
 - `Panorama > Templates > Manage Variables > Create Variables`
 - Variables need to begin with '$': $DNS=1.1.1.1/32
 - Use this variable in proper configurations